diederickh/roxlu_libs/scripts/win32/README.txt

 - openssl
 - libffi
 - libpng
-- fontconfig     - used the mingw script to build a static fontconfig.a library
+- fontconfig     - used the mingw script to build fontconfig
-- pixman         - used the mingw script to build a static pixman.a library
+- pixman         - used the mingw script to build pixman
 - glib
 - cairo
 - pango